Training Deep Physics-Informed Kolmogorov-Arnold Networks: KAN Initialization

 Apart from the final error metrics, it is also informative to examine the training loss evolution, in order to assess whether the proposed initialization leads to a more effective optimization of the loss function.
-To this end, we considered two representative architectures: a smaller network with width $4$ and depth $3$, and a larger network with width $16$ and depth $5$.
+To this end, we consider two representative architectures: a smaller network with width $4$ and depth $3$, and a larger network with width $16$ and depth $5$.
 Figure \ref{fig2} depicts the training loss curves for each of the five benchmark functions under both initialization schemes.
-Solid lines indicate the mean loss across five independent runs, while the shaded regions correspond to the standard error.
+Solid lines indicate the mean loss across five independent runs, while the shaded regions correspond to the standard error of the mean (SEM).
 The proposed initialization consistently accelerates convergence and achieves substantially lower training losses.
 For the oscillatory function ($f_1$) and the two-dimensional cases ($f_2$ and $f_3$), the difference spans more than two orders of magnitude, with low variability across seeds.
 Similar improvements are observed for the Hartmann function ($f_4$), where the default initialization stalls at higher loss values compared to the proposed scheme.
 For the Sobol $g$-function ($f_5$), both schemes exhibit nearly identical behavior, in line with the earlier observation that this benchmark is less sensitive to initialization.
 Importantly, these trends are visible in both architectures, demonstrating robustness across different model scales.
+To provide deeper insight into the stability improvements of the proposed initialization, we also present a Neural Tangent Kernel (NTK) analysis for these architectures in \ref{app:ntk1}.